Orthopaedic Surgery Experiences for 4th Year Medical Students

 Visiting Clerkship Program - Office of Medical Student Inclusion and Enrichment Programs (OMSIEP)

-The Visiting Clerkship Program is designed to give students from backgrounds underrepresented in medicine (URiM) or who have a demonstrated vision and commitment to improving the health status of diverse patient populations via patient care, research and/or teaching an opportunity to experience training at URMC and to connect with faculty, residents, and 4th year medical students during the months of August-November.
+The Visiting Clerkship Program is designed to give students from backgrounds underrepresented in medicine (URiM) or who have a demonstrated vision and commitment to improving the health status of diverse patient populations via patient care, research and/or teaching an opportunity to experience training at URMC and to connect with faculty, residents, and 4th year medical students during the last half of the calendar year.
 This program is coordinated by the Office of Medical Student Inclusion and Enrichment Programs (OMSIEP) and the Office of the Registrar.
 Only full-time, final year medical students who have completed 3rd year core clerkships may apply.
 Contact the OMSIEP office for an application and more information.

 Visiting Student Learning Opportunities-Funding